V2power/vgmdownloader/README.md

 ### Tips

 Download a good music player, in my case I use [MusicBee](https://www.getmusicbee.com/).

-Check out my Youtube playlist [V2's Amazing OSTs Collection](https://www.youtube.com/playlist?list=PLCEnyc2Sz_q6FHjfDSATEsal-UvEjslo_).
+Check out my YouTube playlist [V2's Amazing OSTs Collection](https://www.youtube.com/playlist?list=PLCEnyc2Sz_q6FHjfDSATEsal-UvEjslo_).

 I've choose only the best of the bests.
 There is some bangers in this collection, I hope you like it!